A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: An embedding of

 Then the set of all normally ordered monomials in $K_\alpha$, $K'_\alpha$, $E_\alpha$, and $F_\alpha$ for $\alpha \in \Delta_+$ forms a Poincar\'e-Birkhoff-Witt (PBW) basis for $\Dgt_n$ as a $\mathbb C(q)$-module.
 In what follows, we denote

 Finally, let us introduce for future reference the automorphism $\theta$ of the Dynkin diagram of $U_q(\sl_{n+1})$ defined by \beq \theta(i) = n+1-i, \qquad 1\leq i\leq n. \eeq

-\section{An embedding of $U_q(\mathfrak{sl}_{n+1})$}
+\section{An embedding of $U_q(\sl_{n+1})$}

-Let us now explain how to embed $U_q(\mathfrak{sl}_{n+1})$ into a quantum cluster $\Xc$-chart on the quantum character variety of decorated $PGL_{n+1}$-local systems on an disk $\wh S$ with a single puncture $p$, and with two marked points $x_1,x_2$ on its boundary.
+Let us now explain how to embed $U_q(\sl_{n+1})$ into a quantum cluster $\Xc$-chart on the quantum character variety of decorated $PGL_{n+1}$-local systems on a disk $\wh S$ with a single puncture $p$, and with two marked points $x_1,x_2$ on its boundary.

 We consider the ideal triangulation of $\wh S$ in which we take the pair of triangles from Figure~\ref{fig-triang} and amalgamate them by two sides as in Figure~\ref{fig-amalg}.
-The resulting quiver is shown on Figure~\ref{fig-An}.
+The resulting quiver is shown in Figure~\ref{fig-An}.
 Note that the vertices in the central column used to be frozen before amalgamation.
 We shall refer to this quiver as the \emph{$\Dc_n$-quiver} and denote the corresponding quantum torus algebra by $\Dc_n$.
-The $\Dc_n$-quivers for $n=1$, 2, and 3 are shown on Figures~\ref{fig-A1}, \ref{fig-A2}, and~\ref{fig-A3} respectively.
+The $\Dc_n$-quivers for $n=1$, 2, and 3 are shown in Figures~\ref{fig-A1},~\ref{fig-A2}, and~\ref{fig-A3} respectively.

 Let us explain our convention for labelling the vertices of the $\Dc_n$-quiver.
 We denote frozen vertices in the left column by $\V_{i,-i}$ with $i=1, \dots, n$ counting South to North.
 Now, choose a frozen vertex $\V_{i,-i}$ and follow the arrows in the South-East direction until you hit one of the vertices in the central column.
 Each vertex along the way is labelled by $\V_{i,r}$, $r=-i, \dots, 0$.
 Then, start from the central vertex $\V_{i,0}$ and follow arrows in the North-East direction labelling vertices $\V_{i,r}$, $r=0, \dots, i$, on your way until you hit a frozen vertex in the right column, which receives the label $\V_{i,i}$.
 This way we label all the vertices except for the upper half of those in the central column.
 Now, let us rotate the $\Dc_n$-quiver by $180^\circ$, and label the image of the vertex $\V_{i,r}$ by $\La_{i,r}$.
 Now, we have labelled every vertex twice by some $\V$ and some $\La$ except for those in the central column.
 This way to label vertices, although redundant, will prove very convenient in the sequel.
-The following relation is easy to verify:
+The following relation is easy to verify: \beq \V_{i,\pm r} = \La_{\theta(r), \mp\theta(i)}, \qquad 1 \le r \le i \le n. \eeq In the above formula, $\theta$ denotes the diagram automorphism defined in~\eqref{theta}.
+Finally, we refer to the subset of vertices $\hc{\V_{i,r} \,|\, -i \le r < i}$ as the \emph{$\V_i$-path}.
+Similarly, the \emph{$\La_i$-path} is $\hc{\La_{i,r} \,|\, -i \le r < i}$.